 Colleen has been working for Snake River Seed Cooperative as our accounting manager for 2 years.
 She became interested in agriculture in 2011, when she participated in the Earthly Delights Farm internship program.
 Colleen loves gardening and stays involved in our seed co-op by growing a few crops in her home garden.

 Community Programs Manager

 Christina started exploring her love of agriculture and farming by volunteering at Morning Owl Farm in 2016.
-After deciding to ditch her corporate career to pursue her new passions, she interned at Earthly Delights Farm in 2018 and then quickly began working at Snake River Seed Cooperative.
+While taking a break from a career in HR to pursue her new passions, she interned at Earthly Delights Farm in 2018 and then quickly began working at Snake River Seed Cooperative.
 She is currently managing the Seed Savers Club and Community Seeds Donation programs at SRSC.
 Beyond this, she loves to share the wonderment of seeds and ecology with her two small children.